 A spin on the classic, this Fig Onion Cheddar Focaccia recipe is delicious and adaptable.
 This no-knead dough requires overnight proofing, which makes it tastier and easier to digest.
 The base recipe needs just 5 ingredients that you probably have in your pantry right now!

 Based on my Standard No Knead Focaccia Recipe.
-Make sure to also try my Za’atar and Olive Focaccia, Tomato Focaccia, focaccia pizza and Jalapeno Cheddar Focaccia.
+Make sure to also try my Za’atar and Olive Focaccia, Tomato Focaccia, Focaccia Pizza, Caramelized Onion Focaccia, and Jalapeno Cheddar Focaccia.
+Baking for one?
+Try my Small Batch Focaccia in muffin form!

 Ingredients